Symatem/Documentation/Processing/Programming.md

     - Distribution

 ### Programming Paradigms
+There are three major approaches to programming:
     - Imperative
-    - Disadvantages
-        - Sequence of instructions (a total order)
+        - Total order: Sequence of instructions
         - Strict evaluation of functions (sync-fences)
         - Data flow is implicit and obscure, e.g. "side effects"
+            - Cached values become outdated if their dependencies change
+            - State interference: Iterate while modify, race conditions, ...
         - Control flow is explicit and not integrated into data flow
-        - State interference: Iterate while modify, race conditions, ...
         - Strict consistency, locking: Bad for multithreading
-        - Cached values become outdated if their dependencies change
-    - Advantages
-        - Close to the physical world and the machines it is running on
-        - Useful for actual implementations

     - Functional
+        - Partial order: Data flow graph
+        - Implicit control flow in data flow
-    - Disadvantages
+        - Concurrent by default
         - Immutable: No stable object identity (over time), object orientation is impossible
+    - Declarative
+        - Control flow and data flow are non existent: They aren't programs in that sense
+        - Static: No concept of time at all, far from physical world
+        - Constraint and relation based: Similar to Transport layer

+Properties they share:
+    - Describe
+        - Imperative and Functional: Describe how things are done, without necessarily describing the result
+        - Declarative: Describing how valid results look like, without describing how to obtain them
+    - Single static assignment
+        - Imperative can be transformed into functional using SSA
+        - Functional can be seen and executed as imperative without any changes
+    - Referential transparency
+        - Results and expressions are interchangeable.
+        - No side effects: Always reproducible
         - Stateless: Interaction with physical world is impossible
-    - Advantages
-        - Useful to describe ideas and algorithms
-        - Closer to math and more abstract

-- Descriptive
-    - Disadvantages
-        - Control flow is non existent: They aren't programs in that sense
-        - Static: No concept of time at all, far from physical world
-    - Advantages
-        - Implementation and optimization independent
+        - Functional and declarative share this property
-        - Useful for storing data

 ### Uni- vs bidirectional
 - Unidirectional is simpler and two connections can be combined to be bidirectional